dqops/dqo/docs/dqo-concepts/dqops-user-home-folder.md

 Storing the configuration of the data quality checks in a file named after the table name simplifies migration of the table versions or between environments.
-When a similar table is present in another data source or within the current data source, the whole *.dqotable.yaml* file could be easily copied and renamed.
+When a similar table is present in another data source or within the current data source, the whole *.dqotable.yaml* file can be easily copied and renamed.

 The following scenarios are supported by copying the *.dqotable.yaml* file manually: